-Hounds of Love is a 2016 Australian psychological horror drama film written and directed by Ben Young (Extinction, 2018).
-It stars Emma Booth, Ashleigh Cummings and Stephen Curry.
+Hounds of Love is a 2016 Australian psychological horror feaure film written and directed by Ben Young (Extinction, 2018).
+The movie stars Emma Booth, Ashleigh Cummings and Stephen Curry.

 In suburban late-1980s Perth, people are unaware that women are disappearing at the hands of serial killer couple John and Evelyn White.

 After an innocent lapse in judgment, Vicki Maloney is randomly abducted by the disturbed couple.
 With her murder imminent, Vicki realizes she must find a way to drive a wedge between Evelyn and John if she is to survive…

 In the UK, Arrow Video released Hounds of Love on Blu-ray and DVD on 29 January 2018.

 In the US, the film was released in select movie theaters and on VOD on May 12, 2017.